UU-Human-Evolution/1MB335/Lab4.md

 ## **Understanding the Newick Format**

 The **Newick format** is a simple way to represent tree structures using parentheses and commas.
+It encodes tree structures in a compact, text-based format where closely related species are grouped together in parentheses and branch points (nodes) indicate common ancestors.
+This format is widely used in bioinformatics tools like iTOL for visualizing evolutionary trees.

 ### **Example of a Newick Tree:**
 ```